Chinese espionage in the United States

 US Department of Justice among others announced 23 criminal charges (Financial Fraud, Money Laundering, Conspiracy to Defraud the United States, Theft of Trade Secret Technology and Sanctions Violations, etc.) against Huawei and its CFO Wanzhou Meng.

 The United States has often accused the People's Republic of China (PRC) of unlawfully acquiring US military technology, classified information, personnel data, and trade secrets of US companies in order to support China's long-term military and commercial development.
 Alleged perpetrators include Chinese government agencies, affiliated personnel, civilian-in-name companies and their network of academic or business contacts.

 Individuals convicted of traditional espionage include Larry Wu-tai Chin, Katrina Leung, Gwo-Bao Min, Chi Mak, Peter Lee, and Shujun Wang.
 The PRC also uses cyber espionage to penetrate the computer networks of U.S. businesses and government agencies.
 Notable examples include the 2009 Operation Aurora and the 2015 Office of Personnel Management data breach.
 Units of the People's Liberation Army have also been implicated in a number of cyber intrusions.

 US law enforcement officials have identified China as the most active foreign power involved in the illegal acquisition of American technology.
-According to Center for Strategic and International Studies, from 2000 to 2023, there were 224 reported instances of Chinese spying in the United States.
+According to the Center for Strategic and International Studies, from 2000 to 2023, there were 224 reported instances of Chinese spying in the United States.

 During its martial law period (1949–1987), the Republic of China government on Taiwan spied on its citizens abroad, especially in the United States.

 Methods

+Human intelligence collection

 China has used a variety of methods to gather intelligence in the United States.
 Individuals attempt to obtain targeted information from open sources such as libraries, research institutions and unclassified databases.
 Chinese travelers are recruited to carry out specific intelligence activities while individuals returning from exchange programs, trade missions and scientific-cooperation programs are debriefed for intelligence.
 Chinese citizens may be coerced into cooperating.
 China has recruited both Chinese and US citizens in the past.
 Motivations for the recruited include finances, conviction in the cause, extortion, and ego.

+Technology transfer through commerce

 Much technology acquisition occurs through commerce and commercial regulations.
 The regulatory and commercial environment in China pressures American and other foreign companies to transfer technology, capital and manufacturing expertise, especially in defense-related or dual-use industries such as computers, to their Chinese partners as part of doing business in China's huge, lucrative markets.
 Chinese agents purchase high-tech equipment through front organizations in Hong Kong.
 China also uses state-run firms to purchase American companies with access to the targeted technology.